 You can receive a domestic Main Cabin round-trip companion certificate each year upon renewal of your Card.
 Payment of the government-imposed taxes and fees of no more than $80 for roundtrip domestic flights (for itineraries with up to four flight segments) is required.
 Baggage charges and other restrictions apply.
 See terms and conditions for details.

 The Companion Certificate is one of the main selling points of the Delta Platinum Business card as it can save you hundreds of dollars every year.
 However, you must be flexible with your trips since the policies are slightly restricting.

 Use your Delta SkyMiles® Platinum Business American Express Card when you purchase food, beverages, or audio headsets and get a 20% discount in the form of a statement credit.
 The discount doesn’t apply to Delta WIFI purchases.

 Fee Credit for Global Entry or TSA PreCheck

 No Foreign Transaction Fees

 Pay ZERO transaction fees when you use your card to make purchases abroad.
-Foreign transaction fees typically cost around 3% per transaction.
+Foreign transaction fees typically cost around 3% per transaction. (see rates and fees)

 While the protections may not be as extensive as the American Express Platinum Card, the Delta SkyMiles Platinum Business card still comes with decent travel and buyer protections.